adriaaula/website/content/post/2020-11-24-obtaining-genomes-from-the-gem-db/index.en.md

 Last month a new shiny database was born for the joy and desperation of all the microbiologists interested in MAGs.
 The Genomic catalog of Earth Microbiomes (GEM db) is one of the most comprehensive datasets right now regarding the diversity of bacteria and archaea.
 The GEMdb expanded the known phylogenetic diversity of bacteria and archaea by 44% and it is available for all kind of analyses.
 Since I was interested in solely my subject of study, here I will show how I downloaded all the MAGs i was interested.

-Here I will do an extended explanation, if you are an experienced user you can jump directly to the [github repository](https://github.com/adriaaula/download_GEMdb) with the scripts :^)
+Here I will do an explanation of the process, but to download it without problems see the  [github repository](https://github.com/adriaaula/download_GEMdb) (see the last section to understand why :)

 First of all, by going to the [paper data availability](https://www.nature.com/articles/s41587-020-0718-6#data-availability) we see that there are several options for downloading.